 How to Become a Paralegal in Rhode Island

-As in other states, paralegals in Rhode Island are not required to hold a particular degree or certification in order to be hired, but they must work under the direct supervision of a licensed attorney, and are unable to give legal advice to the general public.
-Attending a paralegal school will be beneficial, as it provides prospective paralegals with the necessary training to be competitive in the jobs market.
+As in most other states, paralegals in Rhode Island are not required to hold a particular degree or certification, but they must work under the direct supervision of a licensed attorney and are unable to give legal advice to the general public.
+Attending a paralegal school in Rhode Island will be beneficial, as it provides prospective paralegals with the necessary training to be competitive in the jobs market.
 Earning voluntary certification through a national organization like the National Federation of Paralegal Associations (NFPA) or the National Association of Legal Assistants (NALA) is also recommended.

 Rhode Island Paralegal Salary and Job Outlook

-Community College of Rhode Island: An Associate Degree in paralegal studies is available through the Criminal Justice and Legal Studies Department at the Community College of Rhode Island.
-This is a 61-credit hour course of study with 40 hours reserved for major courses.
-In addition to legal courses, Paralegal Studies students enroll in business and communications classes to become efficient with accounting and different specialty software applications.
+Community College of Rhode Island: An associate degree in paralegal studies is available through the Criminal Justice and Legal Studies Department at the Community College of Rhode Island.
+This is a 61-credit hour course of study with 40 credit hours reserved for major courses.
+In addition to legal courses, paralegal studies students enroll in business and communications classes to become efficient with accounting and specialty software applications.
 Core Paralegal Studies courses include Criminal Procedure, Introduction to Paralegal Studies, Law of Contracts, Law of Evidence, and Constitutional Law.

 Top Law Firms for Paralegal Graduates in Rhode Island

-Adler Pollock & Sheehan P.C. has been ranked as one of the best law firms in Rhode Island by Chambers USA.
+Adler Pollock & Sheehan PC has been ranked as one of the best law firms in Rhode Island by Chambers USA.
 This firm uses an open approach to law that allows it to be flexible in servicing the needs of its clients.
-Adler Pollock & Sheehan prefers to hire professionals looking for a long term career, who are respectful and dedicated to their work.
-Taylor Duane Barton & Gilman LLP is one of Rhode Island’s largest law firms.
-The firm’s attorneys work in many different areas of the law, including appellate litigation, business law, and real estate and land use litigation.
-Taylor Duane has regularly been ranked as one of the Best Places to Work in Rhode Island.
-Partridge Snow & Hahn LLP is a full service firm dedicated to excellence in all of its activities, and has also been ranked as one of the Best Places to Work in Rhode Island.
+Adler Pollock & Sheehan prefers to hire professionals looking for a long-term career, and who are respectful and dedicated to their work.
+Barton Gilman is one of Rhode Island's largest law firms.
+The firm's attorneys work in many different areas of the law, including appellate litigation, business law, and real estate and land use litigation.
+Partridge Snow & Hahn LLP is a full-service firm dedicated to excellence in all of its activities and has also been ranked as one of the Best Places to Work in Rhode Island.
 Thanks to its growth track, Partridge Snow is regularly recruiting.

 Associate of Science | Paralegal Studies